 The bigger picture

 The EV industry is still in its infancy.
-Granted, they were first seen in the 1900s and then briefly in the 1970s, but since then, technologies have evolved at such a rapid pace that these previous experiments cannot really be taken into account.
+Although they were first seen in the 1900s and then briefly in the 1970s, technologies have evolved at such a rapid pace in recent years that these previous experiments cannot really be taken into account.

-Today's EV development cannot be conceived without taking the bigger picture into account.
+Today's EV development cannot be conceived without considering the bigger picture.
 EVs are not stand-alone products.
 Connection to the grid, two-way communications, energy storage, to name but a few issues, have to be taken into account.
 A broad roll-out of EVs will require significant investment into the energy and charging infrastructure.

 Car manufacturers however are not alone in this still new venture.
 Governments increasingly push for electrified transportation and in many cases offer incentives for EV development.

-Support also comes from the standardization and conformity assessment sector.
-The IEC in particular has recognized very early on the benefits that EVs could offer in terms of potential energy storage and environmental issues.
+Support also comes from the standardization and conformity assessment (CA) sector.
+The IEC in particular has recognized very early on the benefits that EVs could offer in terms of potential energy storage and the environment.

 Electric and electronic infrastructure

-Many IEC TCs (Technical Committees) and thousands of experts work on the electric and electronic infrastructure that allows cars to operate as expected and connect safely to the grid.
+Many IEC Technical Committees (TCs) and thousands of experts work on the electric and electronic infrastructure that allows cars to operate as expected and connect safely to the grid.
 IEC standardization work includes: